valepclarke/kep-hla-paradigms/README.md

 The case study is built from the OPTN/UNOS star file, obtained under a Data Sharing Agreement.
-The patient-level data — and the imputed recipient/donor pools and mismatch matrices derived from it — cannot be redistributed and are therefore not included in this repository (see `.gitignore`).
+The patient-level data — and the imputed recipient/donor pools and mismatch matrices derived from it — cannot be redistributed and are therefore not included in this repository.

 The data are available directly from OPTN/UNOS under their data request process.
 Once obtained, point the code at your local copy: